What is a doula?

 I am planning a cesarean birth, can a doula still be of benefit to me?

 Yes!
-We support both vaginal and belly (cesarean) birth.
-Doulas support belly birth by working with the client to create a birth wishes document and helping you to understand the cesarean birth process and all of your options.
+We support both vaginal and cesarean birth.
+Doulas support cesarean birth by working with the client to create a birth wishes document and helping you to understand the cesarean birth process and all of your options.
 Although doulas are typically not permitted in the cesarean space due to a 'one support person' general rule, we meet you at the hospital and provide emotional support and advocacy before and after birth.
 In the immediate postpartum period doulas can help with initial bonding and breastfeeding.